-4.2.2 Fly hose system
+5.1.6 Fly hose system

-This system transfers the pressure in the transport tank, via a small bore flexible hose, to the control box of the filling station.
+This system transfers the pressure in the transport tank via a small bore flexible hose to the control box of the filling station.

-The system logic shall be such that product transfer is stopped if
+The system logic shall be such that product transfer is stopped if:

-- the UPL set pressure is reached, or - if a low pressure value is not met it can be detected that the hose is not connected to the transport tank.
+- UPL set pressure is reached; or - Low pressure value is not met, indicating that the hose is not connected to the transport tank.

-4.2.3 Transport tank pressure controlled shutoff device
+5.1.7 Transport tank pressure controlled shutoff device

 The filling line of the transport tank is fitted with an automatic shutoff valve, which is controlled by the pressure of the transport tank.
-The valve will be closed
+The valve will be closed if:

-- if the transport tank pressure equals or exceeds its UPL, or - if the power supply to open the valve is closed or not available.
+- transport tank pressure equals or exceeds its UPL; or - power supply to open the valve is closed or not available.